otrv4/otrv4/otrv4.md

   * Derive the next receiving chain key, `MKenc` and `MKmac`, and decrypt the message as described below.

-  // TODO: here the sending can be derived

 * When receiving a data message in the same DH Ratchet:
   * Store any message keys from the current DH Ratchet that correspond to messages that have not yet arrived: